 Price according to value

 Pricing is one of the two most important things in every business proposal – this is something we learned a while ago.
+Sometime it depends on how much they spent on steps in product development.
 However, many small businesses and freelancers struggle with setting their prices.
 It’s hard to set a good balance and make the price attractive to the client and still lucrative to you as the person who does the work.
 After years of trying out different approaches, I found one that works best for selling – pricing according to value.

 You can read more about it here in detail, but there are a few ways to price a service: